 Jamie Thomas presents her poster on 'Global Flows in Nicknaming as Language Play in Second Language Swahili' at the 2015 Georgetown University Roundtable on Linguistics.
-Professor Thomas researches identity formation in study abroad and language learning.
-She publishes ethnographic videos on her research, and guides students in Intro to Sociolinguistics to research their own #languagestory.
 See student projects here.
 Professor Thomas is teaching Structure of Swahili this fall.

 For most of the students in Brook Lillehaugen’s Introduction to Linguistics class, the final project meant a term paper.
 But when the professor offered the option of a creative project instead of an essay, Kyra Neiman ’17 (right) picked up her needle and thread.
-Professor Lillehaugen’s students interview bilingual individuals about their language experiences and then, based on data from those interviews, analyze a particular aspect of the bilingual experience.
 Click here to read the whole story.

 Emily Gasser says goodbye to young members of the Wamesa speech community after a week of fieldwork in Windesi Village.
-Professor Gasser studies the phonology and morphology of Wamesa and its historical relationships to other nearby languages based on her fieldwork in West Papua, Indonesia.
-She is teaching a seminar on Austronesian phonological typology this spring semester, as well as Syntax and Morphology.
+Professor Gasser studies the phonology and morphology of Wamesa and its historical relationships to other nearby languages.
+This fall she is teaching Field Methods, as well as Phonetics & Phonology and Intro to Linguistics.

 Students work on elements of the Lenape Language, such as analyzing and rewriting text samples according to current spelling conventions, writing and speaking original works, and developing projects and resources in the language.
-Students also view and discuss a variety of lithic artifacts: mulling stones, net sinkers, axes, bolas, points, scrapers, paint pots and ochres.
+Students also view and discuss a variety of lithic artifacts.
 View student projects.

 Shelley DePaul, Lenape Language Instructor (right) and Holly Smith '14

 David Harrison shows Yokoim speaker Nick Waikai the video playback of his water spirit myth.
-At the National Geographic blog, Professor Harrison guest blogs about two new talking dictionaries for Yokoim, a language spoken by fewer than 2,000 people and Panim, a language spoken by fewer than 400 people.
 Professor Harrison works with speakers of endangered languages helping them capture their words in Talking Dictionaries.

 There are 7,000 languages in the world, and we're interested in studying all of them.
 Linguistics is the scientific study of language—we develop techniques to explore patterns that all human languages have in common and investigate the ways in which each is unique.
 Our explorations yield insights not only about languages, but also about the nature of the human mind.